deNBI/cloud-user-docs/wiki/Compute_Center/Bielefeld.md

 ## Server Groups for optional performance gains

-Our OpenStack cluster consists of many compute nodes which hosts all running instances.
-In some applications, it would be reasonable, when multiple instances of your project would be scheduled on as many nodes as possible.
+Our OpenStack cluster consists of multiple compute nodes hosting all running instances.
+Some applications can benefit if you schedule the instances of your project on as many different compute nodes as possible.

-- Distributed systems (like HPC, databases...) can gain a significant performance gain.
+- Distributed systems (like HPC, databases...) can get a significant performance gain.
-- Spread instances over several compute nodes increases the availability when running a high availability setup.
+- Spreading instances over several compute nodes increases the availability when running a high availability setup.

 This can be achieved with *Server Groups*.
 Server Groups act as a "container" for instances and it describes a "policy" on how those instances should be scheduled across the OpenStack Compute nodes.